Empires, nations and businesses, most centred far from New Zealand, have shaped the country’s economic life since the first arrival of Europeans.

 New Zealand’s economic relationship with Japan loomed large between the 1960s and 1990s.
 As the first substantial economic relationship with a non-Anglo-Saxon country, in which the other country had weight and influence, the relationship was a reminder to New Zealand of its lack of power in the global political economy.

-A modest commercial exchange obtained between the two nations before the Second World War, principally on account of Japanese wool buying, but did not survive the war.
+A modest commercial exchange obtained between the two nations before the Second World War, principally on account of Japanese wool buying, but this did not survive the war.

 Japan signed a trade treaty with New Zealand in 1958, part of the process by which it resumed normal trading relations worldwide.
 In 1959 there was a 25% increase in Japanese exports to New Zealand, mostly of machinery.
-By 1970, Japan supplied about 10% of New Zealand’s imports, and took nearly the same percentage of its exports; it was a particularly significant market for mutton and timber.
+By 1970, Japan supplied about 10% of New Zealand’s imports, and took nearly the same proportion of its exports; it was a particularly significant market for mutton and timber.

 A Japanese company invested in an aluminium smelter, which began production in Southland in 1971.
 Japanese car companies – Toyota, Honda, Mazda, Mitsubishi and Nissan – set up plants to assemble cars in New Zealand, which survived until import tariffs ended in 1998.